Grow your business with the best Google tools.

 These are seven Google tools you should consider using to improve your business goals.

 The purpose of the Google Business profile (formerly called Google My Business) is to create awareness for your online customers on google search and maps.

 For instance, let’s say own a store.
 Creating a Google Business Profile will add your details to Google.
-If you complete the profile with SEO tips, your business will come when people search for terms relating to “stores in your location.”
+Then, if you complete the profile with SEO tips, your business will come up when people search for terms relating to “stores in your location.”

 Take your time to provide accurate information.
 Upload photos, present an irresistible offer and use specific locations.
 After you offer services to your customers, ask them to check your profile and leave reviews.
 These are the things that will make your profile stand out.

 You can check this detailed guide for more tips: local SEO for small business

 If you have a website and want to understand what people care about, user experience, and what search terms lead people to your page, then the Google search console is the tool you should start using.